aaranl/Obj_Oriented_Final_Project/README.md

 # MTG Deck Analyzer

-A Java application for analyzing Magic: The Gathering Commander/EDH decks.
+This is a program for analyzing Magic the Gathering Commander decks to give a mana curve analysis and a CMC distribution analysis.

-## Prerequisites
+## Requirements

 - Java Development Kit (JDK) 17 or higher
 - Maven 3.6 or higher